 If a child is asked why he or she did some bad behavior, the child may lie because he or she is unable to explain the actions.

 Children who are not disciplined on a consistent basis may lie.

-Children who do not receive praise and rewards may lie to get this attention.
+Children who don't receive praise and rewards may lie to get this attention.

-There are multiple situations that may cause concern.
+Multiple situations may cause concern.
 If any of these apply to your child, it is important to talk with your child's healthcare provider:

-Children who lie and do not have many friends or do not want to play in groups may have poor self-esteem and be depressed.
+A child who lies and does not have many friends or does not want to play in groups may have poor self-esteem and be depressed.

-Children lie in order to get something from someone else and do not show any signs of regret.
+A child who lies to get something from someone else and does not show any signs of regret.